Expert / 18 October, 2022 / My Baba

 You may not be in the mood for sex very often, your sleep might be more disturbed, you might need to wee more often, or have leaks of urine when you laugh or cough.
 Many women find they have headaches or migraines, and get joint pains and stiffness.
 For others, they may notice skin and hair changes, such as dry or itchy skin or hair thinning.
 Sleep disturbance is also very common.

 The main thing is to know what to look out for, and remember hormone changes can affect all areas of your body.
 Go and see your doctor if you think you’re showing signs of perimenopause to discuss treatment options if you want symptom relief and talk through any implications of perimenopause, especially if you’re trying to conceive.

 If you’re going through the perimenopause, your egg count and their quality will usually begin to decrease, and this may lower your chances of conceiving a baby naturally.
 Women are advised to take extra care of their health and wellbeing, so that they can produce the best possible quality of eggs to improve chances of conception.

 A healthy lifestyle is really important.
 Stopping smoking, eating a healthy, balanced diet and limiting alcohol can all be beneficial, as well as regular exercise and time spent relaxing and doing things you enjoy.

 Many women find that they experience anxiety or depression when they show signs of the perimenopause earlier than they thought it would happen.
 You should not be ashamed of this, and it’s really important to talk about any symptoms you may be experiencing with your doctor, as there is usually effective treatment available to help you.
 HRT can be taken to help your perimenopause even if you are also trying to conceive and are having, or hope to start, fertility treatments.

-If you are trying to fall pregnant and you have perimenopause, talk to your GP or visit a fertility clinic to find out the best options for you.
+If you are trying to become pregnant and you think you are in the perimenopause, talk to your GP or visit a fertility clinic to find out the best options for you.